St. Peter (rugby ground)

-St. Peter (currently known as Stade Santander International for sponsorship reasons) is a Rugby ground in Saint Peter, Jersey and is home to Jersey Reds, who have played in the RFU Championship, the second level of the Rugby Football Union's league pyramid, since 2012–13.
+St. Peter (currently known as Stade Santander International for sponsorship reasons) is a Rugby ground in Saint Peter, Jersey and is home to Jersey RFC, who play in the Regional 1 South Central, the fifth level of the Rugby Football Union's league pyramid.
 The ground is located within walking distance of Jersey Airport.
-The ground also hosts Jersey's Siam Cup games against Guernsey every 2 years.
+The ground also hosted the now defunct professional Jersey Reds' Siam Cup games against Guernsey every 2 years.

 Developments

 Due to Jersey's relatively quick rise through the leagues, the St. Peter ground has had to undergo redevelopments quickly.
 In order to prepare for promotion to National League 1 in 2011, Jersey applied for planning permission for floodlights to be erected on the ground.
 Jersey had previously received a grant to erect floodlights on the nearby training pitch in 2007.
 Floodlights are a mandatory requirement for clubs in National League 1.
 This came a year after the opening of the Lord Jersey Stand and a new pavilion by William Villiers, 10th Earl of Jersey and the Lieutenant Governor of Jersey, Andrew Ridgway to go with their clubhouse.
 They were built mainly to grant better facilities for spectators.

 In 2012, with Jersey closing in on promotion to the Championship, the club announced possible plans to build a new terrace as well as a gym and player accommodation.
 They averaged about 2,000 fans in 2011-12, which easily led the third-level National League 1, and frequently drew over 3,000 for big matches including a club record crowd of 3,648 for the 20-18 win over Rosslyn Park on 25 January 2012.